monsoonmaelstrom/book2/book2.md

 “For which part?
 Letting her punch you in the face, or letting her have magic in the first place?” he asks as Davy and Giorgi reach us.

 “All of it,” I answer grimly.
 I’m pissed.
 “Let’s go back.
 We all need to move.
-She started pulling power into her.
+She started pulling power into herself.
 If anyone was looking for us, she might have given our position away.”

-“What do you want to do with her?” he asks.
+“What do you want to do with her?”
+Alex asks.

 “Leave her.
 We don’t have time.
 We need to start circling around, and change the direction we’re approaching from.”

 “Alright.
-We’ll sort the others,” Alex says, and Davy and Giorgi nod in agreement.
+We’ll sort the others,” Alex states, and Davy and Giorgi nod in agreement.

-“Fine,” I say, pressing the cloth into my face a little bit harder.
+“Fine,” I reply, pressing the cloth into my face a little bit harder.
 It stings.
 Serves me gods damned right.

 ### 13 - The Monster